HimathPerera/Thishi-Web/README.md

 # Thishi-Web
-A website for a client working as an HR assistant visit with link https://theekshani.netlify.app
+A website for a client working as an HR assistant<br/>
+visit with link https://theekshani.netlify.app